LET GO TO LIVE UP

-Is it not renouncing to oneself when Zacheo the chief tax collector went down the sycamore tree and be convicted to return more than twice of his wealth to anyone whom he defrauded?
+Is it not renouncing to oneself when Zacheo the chief tax collector went down the sycamore tree and was convicted to return more than twice of his wealth to anyone whom he defrauded?

-Is it not denial when you lower than your ego and pride because you forgive the person who rejects you.
-Those persons who talked about you.
-Is it not denying when David has the opportunity to get even to King Saul when he had that chance to kill him?
+Is it not denial when you are lower than your ego and pride because you forgive the person who rejects you.
+Those people who talked about you.
+Is it not denying when David has the opportunity to get even with King Saul when he had that chance to kill him?

 A follower is no greater than his master.
-Jesus denied himself and accepted the will of His Father even into the cross.
+Jesus denied himself and accepted the will of His Father even on the cross.

 How much more of us are willing to follow Him?